tengrommel/example/algorithms/readme.md

 > Tuples are finite ordered sequences of objects.
 They can contain a mixture of other data types and are used to group related data into a data structure.

+# Queues
+> A queue consists of elements to be processed in a particular order or based on priority

+A priority-based queue of orders is shown in the following code, structured as a heap.